 When you can resume sexual activity depends on your rate of recovery after surgery.
-Use your best judgment and protect your abdominal muscles.
-If you have any questions, ask your doctor or OT.
+Use common sense and protect your abdominal muscles.
+If you have any questions, ask your doctor.

 Be Patient with Yourself

 It is normal to feel frustrated, stressed, tired, or depressed after major surgery.
 Some people feel they cannot think as clearly as usual.
 Do not make yourself do mentally challenging tasks.
 Talk with your care team if you have these feelings and are overwhelmed by them.